yushiangfu/study-notes/01-process.md

 For example, assuming the given time slice is 10s by default, high-priority tasks might add only 5s to virtual runtime after using up all the 10s.
 In the meantime, low-priority tasks double the accounting after completely consuming 10s.
 By inspecting such rule, we can infer that:
-- Tasks with lower priority quickly move far from the leftmost node, which means it's hard to be the next running task.
+- Tasks with lower priority quickly move far from the leftmost node, making it hard to be the next running task.
-- Even though high-priority tasks increase virtual runtime slowly, it's still strictly increasing and won't always be the candidate.
+- Even though high-priority tasks increase virtual runtime slowly, it's still strictly growing and won't always be the candidate.

 The command 'nice' controls the priority of tasks in fair class as we've expected, except the 'nice' value is opposite to precedence.